Chicago Hash House Harriers Hare Guide

 Remember, there are no “rain-outs” on the hash.
 If your trail gets washed away by rain, you are still responsible for going back out and re-marking it.
 Plan carefully.
 Watch the weather forecast and choose your marking material wisely.
 If you were planning to dead-hare your trail and rain is on the way, you may want to consider holding off and live-haring the trail instead.
 Don’t be afraid to ask for help.
 You can almost always find someone in the pack that is willing to step up and help you live-hare your trail if you’re not up to the task yourself.

-Don’t forget to use standard Chicago marks when laying trail as well – new marks can be fun and exciting, but you’ll need to thoroughly explain them during chalk talk.
+Use standard Chicago marks.
+New marks can be fun and exciting, but you’ll need to thoroughly explain them during chalk talk.
 Standard Chicago marks are as follows: arrows or simple dots of flour to indicate which way trail goes.
 Splits are decision points where the trail can go in one of several directions and require only one mark afterwards to be on “true trail”.
 Checks (circles with X’s through them, or X’s of flour, or three vertical dots on a surface) are decision points where trail can go any of 369 degrees and three separate marks are required to indicate true trail.
 Backchecks (fishhooks) indicate that the pack should turn around and look for a hidden trail somewhere behind them.
 A False (an F) indicates a false trail and the pack should return to the last split or check and look in another direction.
 A Beer Near (BN) shows that the pack is nearly the beer stop (usually a half-mile or less) and a Beer Check (B) tells the pack to stop and enjoy a frosty brew.

 Lastly, and most importantly, when you are setting trail (especially if you are doing it with flour) you are going to encounter people that ask what you’re doing.
 The smart thing to tell them is that you’re setting trail for your running club and that you’re simply using chalk or flour so the runners know where to go.
 It’s also helpful to explain to them that if you’re that what you’re putting down is just flour and is perfectly safe for pets and little children, and will wash away quickly.